Manvityagi/Entry-Management-Software/README.md

   This project has a lot to be extended:
   1. Whenever a visitor checks-in , his/her picture can be captured for security purposes
   2. OTP verification of phone number can be set-up before allowing the visitor to enter
+  3. Authentication can be made using JWT tokens or PassportJS for each host, like a signup and login system for hosts.
-  3. Dashboard can be managed according to dates
+  4. Dashboard can be managed according to dates
-  4. Authentications for registering new users can be setup
+  5. Authentications for registering new users can be setup
-  5. Each host can be given a profile and dashboard to manage their visitors And many more things can be added to this project.
+  6. Each host can be given a profile and dashboard to manage their visitors And many more things can be added to this project.